X-Hax/SA2BModdingGuide/Level Editing/README.md

 added to a level, feel free to see MainMemory's "[Emerald Coast in SA2](https://github.com/MainMemory/SA2EmeraldCoast/tree/master/LevelTest)" level mod, which includes custom camera setups, rails, custom enemies, and even a custom boss.
 For more information, please join [the x-hax discord](https://discord.gg/gqJCF47).

-## MyLevelMod
-The MyLevelMod source code is also included!
-This project is open source, so please feel free to update or improve the mod if you'd like.
-If you are a beginner or are simply modifying your own level, its recommended that you stick to one of the other methods- however, if you wonder how certain features were implemented, feel free to check it out!

 ## Feature Snippets
 The files in this folder are code snippets that show you examples of implementing certain features.
 Feel free to copy them and use them in your own mod.